theodric/misfortune/README.md

 In a dream you saw a way to survive and you were full of joy.
 ```

-Running fortunefilecreator.sh with no arguments tells you what you need to know.
+Running fortunefilecreator.sh with no arguments will also tell you what you need to know.

 ```
 Takes a text file with blocks of text separated by whole blank lines and turns it into a %-delimited fortune file and a corresponding dat file.